discordjs/discord.js/README.md

 ## Web distributions
 Web builds of discord.js that are fully capable of running in browsers are available [here](https://github.com/hydrabolt/discord.js/tree/webpack).
 These are built by [Webpack 2](https://webpack.js.org/).
 The API is identical, but rather than using `require('discord.js')`, the entire `Discord` object is available as a global (on the `window` object).
-Any voice-related functionality is unavailable in these builds.
+The ShardingManager and any voice-related functionality is unavailable in these builds.

 ## Links
 * [Website](http://discord.js.org/)